jbu313mlb92ome8w/meshcli_batch.sh/README.md

 - File: cmd_rep_mob.txt

 # Thanks To
 Tommy Ekstrand of [Austin Mesh](austinmesh.org) for the great info they provide.
-Also, for providing a [Github](https://github.com/austinmesh/www) that I've seen other meshes use as website template.
+Also, for providing a [Github](https://github.com/austinmesh/www) that I've seen other meshes use as a website template.

 # Advanced